Thomas Kariuki: Career

 In January 2022, Kariuki was appointed Chief Executive Officer of the Science for Africa Foundation (SFA Foundation), a non-profit, pan-African and charitable organisation.
 He is leading a team that designs and funds programmes, builds networks and partnerships to harness science and innovation to tackle major societal challenges in Africa.
 The SFA Foundation is implementing 10 programmes and 21 initiatives that include the Developing Excellence in Leadership, Training and Science (DELTAS Africa) supported by Wellcome and the United Kingdom Foreign, Commonwealth and Development Office (FCDO formerly DFID) to amplify Africa-led development of world-class research and scientific leaders on the continent, while strengthening African institutions.

 The Grand Challenges Africa (GC Africa) is another programme implemented by the SFA Foundation.
-GC Africa seeks to promote Africa-led scientific innovations to help countries better achieve the Sustainable Development Goals by awarding seed and scale-up grants to the continent’s most impressive solutions.
-GC Africa supports big, bold impactful innovative ideas that have a potential for impact, scale and sustainability.
+GC Africa seeks to promote Africa-led scientific innovations to help countries better achieve the Sustainable Development Goals by awarding seed and scale-up grants to solutions on the continent.
+GC Africa supports innovative ideas that have a potential for impact, scale and sustainability.

 Kariuki sits on the advisory board for the World Health Organization (WHO) technical groups, Coalition for Epidemic Preparedness Innovations (CEPI), LSTM Advisory Board for NTD/Envenoming Group and the Gates Open Research, a platform for publication and open peer review of research funded by the Bill & Melinda Gates Foundation.
 He provides his expertise to shape global programmes and strategies for promoting health and science.
 He has previously held the position of President of the Federation of African Immunological Societies and served on the Education Committee of the International Union of Immunological Societies.
 He is also the founder board member of the African Research Network for NTDs (ARNTD).

 Kariuki has spoken at the Women Leaders in Global Health (2020), the World Economic Forum Annual Meeting (2017 and 2019), the Grand Challenges Annual Meeting (2015-2020), the World Health Summit (Innovation for Impact Panel Discussion, 2018) and the Next Einstein Forum (Learning to lead: what capacities do scientists and researchers of tomorrow need, 2018).